martinthomson/http2-client-certs/README.md

-# Reactive Certificate-Based Client Authentication in HTTP/2
+# Secondary Certificate Authentication in HTTP/2

 This is the working area for the Individual internet-draft, "Secondary Certificate Authentication in HTTP/2".